Urban Wildlife Photo Workshop

 Each attendee can receive detailed email feedback on their photos after the workshop.

 Covid-19: Please see here for our latest Covid-19 Update before you book.
-This workshop will adapt to the developing situation, following the latest government guidelines.
+This workshop will adapt to any developing situations, following the latest government guidelines.

 What Participants Are Saying . . .